vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 ## Proving

-On-chain verification is implemented by using a customized function with the following arguments:
+On-chain verification is implemented by using a customized verification function with the following arguments:
-- the `Proof` structure, which contains data required to verify arguments from the point below
-- a list of arguments in the same order as returned by the `Prover` (public output)
+- a list of arguments in the same order as returned by the `Prover` (public output);
-- optionally, user defined additional arguments
+- optionally, user defined additional arguments.

+> `Proof` structure must always be returned from the `Prover` as the first returned element (more on that [here](../../prover.md#proof)),
+> which means that `Proof` structure must also be passed as the first argument to the verification function.

 The verification function should use the `onlyVerified()` modifier, which takes two arguments, the address of a smart contract and a selector of function that was executed in the `Prover` contract.

-See example verification function below:
+See an example verification function below:

 ```solidity
 contract Example is Verifier {